Let’s also add the Kardashian’s to the list while we’re at it…

 So what are the guidelines for workplace conversations with these subjects?

 – First and foremost, one should not discuss these hot button issues with persons you do not know.
 We will define persons you do not know in a minute.
-But whether over the phone, Internet or in person , keep these conversation topics verboten at work.
+But whether over the phone, internet or in person, keep these conversation topics verboten at work.
 You may quickly respond that you know people at work pretty well.
 So let’s define that more clearly.
-You know how they used to build a bridge?
+Do you know how they used to build a bridge?
 They would throw a rope across the chasm to the other side, then use that rope to pull a bigger rope or wire across.
-You don’t know someone well until you have built a bridge to that person.
-That means you have spent a lot of time with co-worker getting to really know him/her.
+You don’t know someone well until you have built a bridge with that person.
+That means you have spent a lot of time with co-workers getting to really know him/her.
 You have invested and thrown a lot of “ropes” across the chasm between you and that other person.
 That means lots of talk about life and good and tough times and about their family.
-You know someone well after you have thrown a lot of ropes across the valley and built a bridge strong enough to pull a semi-truck filled with the heavy laden topics of religion or politics across it.
+You know someone well after you have thrown a lot of ropes across the valley and built a bridge strong enough to pull a semi-truck filled with the heavy-laden topics of religion or politics across it.

 – Secondly, these discussions are never to be held in public.
 With other people around, there is the opportunity for the discussion to quickly involve more people.
 With more people, the possibility for more and more bizarre opinions surfacing rises exponentially.